-This will be Emma and Dan Garner’s first Christmas without their son, Thomas.
+Last year was Emma and Dan Garner’s first Christmas without their son, Thomas.
 Here they tell their heart-breaking story and explain how you can help families going through the worst of times.

-Thomas died in April this year, and this is his story.
+Thomas died in April 2018, and this is his story.
 He was born in October 2017 with an exceptionally rare congenital heart defect that was detected on scans during pregnancy.
 He spent the whole of his short life in hospital, and when parents Emma and Dan learnt that living on a hospital ward wasn’t easy, Claire House stepped in.

 Mum Emma said; “While Thomas was critically ill in intensive care, support from the team at Claire House meant that we were able to bond with him and make much-cherished lasting memories.
 But their involvement didn’t end when he died.”

 Emma knew all about the support that the Hospice provides for children once they have passed away, and in the days surrounding Thomas’s death she remembered, and gave them a call.
 Within hours, their request was accepted, and they were on their way to the Hospice through the Mersey Tunnel.
 Once they arrived, they were greeted by Shelagh, from Claire House’s expert bereavement team.